NautiyalAmit/Intel-MachineLearning/README.md

 - Principal Component Analysis (PCA)
 - Multidimensional Scaling (MDS)
 ##  unsupervised learning algorithms and how they can be applied to clustering and dimensionality reduction problems.

+## Dimensionality refers to the number of features in the dataset.
+Theoretically, more features should mean better models, but this is not true in practice.
+Too many features could result in spurious correlations, more noise, and slower performance.
+This week, learn algorithms that can be used to achieve a reduction in dimensionality, such as:

+Principal Component Analysis (PCA)
+Multidimensional Scaling (MDS)